davidozhang/spycodes/README.md

 1. Download XCode

-2. Open Codenames.xcodeproj
+2. Open Spycodes.xcodeproj

 3. Click Run, and if you get code signing issues, simply click 'Fix Issue' on the pop up dialogue

 ## Contributing

-If you enjoy playing Codenames, then you should help contribute to making it even more awesome on iOS!
+If you enjoy playing the game, then you should help contribute to making it even more awesome!

 Code Contribution: